|Guide||♦||208 Triplogs||8 Topics|

-Once you resume hiking you'll soon be able to see a foundation way below you, actually, it's a corral.
+Once you resume hiking, you'll soon be able to see a foundation way below you.
+Actually, it's a corral.
 That is the area of Hermit Camp which I'll get to later.
-As you approach Breezy Point and have traveled along the Supai since the rest house you will have encountered 3-4 rock slides total that has obscured small portions of the trail.
-I've read from other sources that these can be a problem, I found only 1 to be a small problem route-finding and that was on the way up.
-If you get a little off track in these sections just stop and look for the trail further ahead, remember that this portion of the hike descends gradually except where I've mentioned and stays on the obvious eastern wall of Hermit Canyon.
-The rockfall I had a small problem with was when the trail starts to turn a little to the NW just prior to Breezy Point and was more from detour trails in that area.
+As you approach Breezy Point and have traveled along the Supai since the rest house, you will have encountered 3-4 rock slides total that has obscured small portions of the trail.
+I've read from other sources that these can be a problem.
+I found only 1 to be a small problem route-finding, which was on the way up.
+If you get a little off track in these sections, stop and look for the trail further ahead.
+Remember that this portion of the hike descends gradually except where I've mentioned and stays on the obvious eastern wall of Hermit Canyon.
+I had a small problem with the rockfall when the trail starts to turn a little to the NW just before Breezy Point and was more from detour trails in that area.
 As you round Breezy Point and again head in a NE direction, you will only have 2-3 minutes of hiking left until you reach the top of Cathedral Stairs.
 At the top of the stairs, you'll be treated with the best view of the inner gorge and views to the east than at any other point on this trail through a saddle of a rock called Cope Butte.